F5Networks/terraform-provider-bigip/docs/userguide/F5OS/f5os-qsg.rst

 .. code-block:: javascript

    variable "tenant_name" {
      description = "the name of the tenant"
    }

    variable "tenant_image_name" {
      description = "the name of the image that is to be used for the tenant" }

-    variable "tenant_deployment_file" {
-      description = "the name of deployment file used for deploying the tenant" }

    variable "tenant_type" {
      description = "type of the tenant"
      default     = "BIG-IP-Next"
    }

    variable "cpu_cores" {
      description = "the number of vCPUs to be added to the tenant" default     = 8
    }

    variable "running_state" {
      description = "the desired state for the tenant, should be either 'configured' or 'deployed'" default     = "deployed"
    }

    variable "mgmt_ip" {
      description = "ip address of the tenant"
    }

    variable "mgmt_gateway" {
      description = "management gateway for the tenant" }

    variable "mgmt_prefix" {
      description = "tenant management CIDR prefix"
    }

    variable "timeout" {
      description = "the number of seconds to wait for the tenant to have the desired running state" default     = 360
    }

    variable "disk_size" {
      description = "minimum virtual disk size required for tenant deployment" default     = 15
+   }

+   variable "vlans" {
+     description = "list of vlans"
+     default     = []
    }

    variable "new_passwd" {
      description = "new password for the bigip next tenant" default     = ""
    }

 .. _f5os_inputs: